 Attunement in psychotherapy refers to the ability of your therapist to pick up on the nuances of your responses and to respond in a way that accurately captures the sense of how you were feeling in that moment.

+You feel seen.
 You feel heard.

-But more than that, you feel as if your therapist experiences you.
+Even more than that, you feel as if your therapist experiences you.

 Attunement is an essential characteristic that you want to find in your therapist.
 Without attunement you may find it hard to make the deeper changes you are looking for.